adexfit/LearningReact/reactCourse.md

 + The default behaviour is that the page reloads.
 + To prevent this behaviour, we pass in the 'event' as argument and call event.preventDefault() in the body of the submit handler
 + We can get all the data inputted from the variable name of the useState expression and add everything in an object in the submitHandler function.

+## Multiple states
++ You can have multiple state
++ States are being replaced when they are updated
++ When you are updating a state that depends on another state, pass a callback that accept the previous state and then set the new state.